mfinelli/arch-install/macos/README.md

 Store or by running `xcode-select --install`, then you must accept the license by running `sudo xcodebuild -license`)

+If you have `mas` entries in the brewfile that you intend to use be sure to login to the App Store first!

 ## usage

 For first time installation, open a terminal and run: